 Make practice fun

-If you’re wondering how to be a good youth soccer coach, creating practices that are fun is a great place to start.
-We want to help children fall in love with soccer and forge a path towards lifelong participation in the game, and this means giving them an environment where they can enjoy themselves.
+If you’re wondering how to be a good youth soccer coach, creating practices that are fun is a great place to start or perhaps even undertaking a soccer coaching course can fast-track this progress.
+We want to help children fall in love with soccer and forge a path towards lifelong participation in the game, and this means creating an environment where they can enjoy themselves.

 “If you can make them love the game, then you can teach them the game,” says Kris Van Der Haegen, Director of Coach Education at the Belgium FA.
 By moving away from soccer coaching drills where most of the decision-making is removed, we can create practices based upon games, where kids can experiment, be creative, and problem-solve without fear of failing.

 Practices that resemble the game of soccer and provide variation — activities that have goals, opposition, or an attack and defense — make sessions more enjoyable for players.
 And this in turn makes it easier for kids to learn, makes them excited to play and develop, and increases their likelihood of staying in the game for life.Introduction to Soccer Coaching Course

 Take a player-centered approach to coaching